hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 3. Create a Runbook that authenticates to and manages Exchange Online

 You can skip to the [Getting Started](#getting-started) section if you want to jump into technical weeds and already know the basic requirements.
-Otherwise, continue on for a softer introduction.
+Otherwise continue on for a softer introduction.

 **What this article is _NOT_**